-A Colonoscopy is an examination of the bowel (large intestine or colon) using a flexible telescope called a colonoscope.
-The colonoscopy allows for a variety of operations to be carried out such as tissue samples (biopsies), removal of polyps and the stopping of bleeding.
-An alternative method of examination of the large bowel is by x-ray or CT Scan.
-Colonoscopy has the advantage over x-ray tests of generally being more accurate for detecting diseases of the bowel and also allows for biopsies to be taken and polyps removed.
+Gastroscopy (or Endoscopy) is an examination of the oesophagus (food pipe), stomach and duodenum (upper part of the small bowel) using a flexible telescope with a small camera and light source.
+It allows for procedures to be carried out such as tissue samples (biopsies), removal of polyps and the stopping of bleeding.
+An alternative method of examination of the oesophagus is by x-ray (Barium Meal).
+Gastroscopy has the advantage over x-ray tests of generally being more accurate for detecting diseases and allows for biopsies to be taken and polyps removed.

 Patients have a gastroscopy to treat certain conditions through the gastroscope, or they may have symptoms of indigestion or discomfort suggesting an ulcer.